Communication Efficient Quantum Secret Sharing

 In this paper we have proposed communication efficient quantum secret sharing schemes and demonstrated their optimality with respect to communication cost.
-We have only discussed the case where the number of participants contacted is fixed.
-It is natural to study secret sharing schemes that are efficient with variable $d$ as studied classically in \cite{bitar16}.
+There are many further directions for research, some which generalize the classical analogues \cite{bitar16,huang16,huang17,wang08,penas18,yan18} to the quantum setting.
+For instance, it is natural to study secret sharing schemes that are efficient with variable $d$ as studied classically in \cite{bitar16}.
 Another direction for research is that of general access structures.
-These will be explored elsewhere.